axlMel/WareFlow/README.md

 # WareFlow 🏗️📦

+This repository represents a real learning and development process, not a polished template project.

 **WareFlow** is a full stack web application designed to manage inventory and product assignments in real-world operational environments.

 This project is part of my transition into full stack software development and represents my first complete Ruby on Rails application deployed to production.